bentley/Genesis-Plus-GX/README.md

 ![CtrlMenu.png](https://bitbucket.org/repo/7AjE6M/images/2283464354-CtrlMenu.png)

 ----
-You can also test the lastest compiled builds for some platforms by downloading them from [here](https://bitbucket.org/eke/genesis-plus-gx/src/710da247684c89ff3a3ee7f9d6785a96a01f0117/builds/).
+You can also test latest compiled builds for some platforms by downloading them from [here](https://bitbucket.org/eke/genesis-plus-gx/src/710da247684c89ff3a3ee7f9d6785a96a01f0117/builds/).